juzybits/polymedia-zklogin-demo/README.md

 You'll need to set up a Linux machine somewhere and install Docker in it.

-Specs: I used Ubuntu on DigitalOcean, and the cheapest droplet that was powerful enough has 2 CPUs and 2 GB of memory and costs $18/month, but can only generate 1 proof at a time.
+Specs: I used Ubuntu on DigitalOcean, and from my experience I recommend a droplet with at least 4 GB of memory.

 ### ZK proving service